DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kienairaa/README.md

 * This week, we were introduce to a new topic which is the different Methods of proofs.
 * I was able to easily understand Direct Proof and Proof by Contraposition becuase it seems to be just like proving using mathematical ways.
 * I think the easiest among the methods so far is the Vacuous and Trivial Proofs.
 Because in Vacuous Proof, we just need to show that p is false so that the given statement is already proven and in Trivial Proof, q must be proven to be true so that the statement will be proven true.
+* We discussed the last method of proof which is the Proof by Equivalence.
+* This proof is quite easy beacuse it is just proving that a biconditional is true using the other methods of proof.

 #WEEK 4
 * This week, we learned about Mathematical Induction.